finom/seemple.js.org/en/md/intro.md

 If you already know the quick-start basics, you can look at other methods and properties of Matreshka.

 ### [[i class="imp-level-3"]][[/i]] The third level - other methods and properties
 We've hidden rarely used parts (Matreshka API is really rich).
-If you want to know about Matreshka everything, turn on "Advanced mode" checkbox from the menu.
+If you want to know everything about Matreshka, turn on "Advanced mode" checkbox from the menu.

 **Warning**.
 If you open a link to a method or a property of the third level of importance, the "Advanced mode" is turned on automatically.